bobquest33/sparkylnx_review/README.md

 ![](Sparky-Feb-23-16-25-58.png)

-The Desktop is LXQt based which I have been using for last few months, hence I like it even more and comfortable using it.
+The Desktop is LXQt based which I have been using for last few months, hence I like it and was comfortable using it.
 While anyone who does Distro hopping or review may like to approach a Linux OS with a open mind but when you find something that you have been using for a while making direct comparisons and trying to find parallels is expected.

 ![](Sparky-Feb-23-16-31-16.png)

-As I have been Lubuntu, it was natural for me to compare the desktop look and feel of Sparky Linux, and I was happy with the Desktop look and feel and using it.
+As I have been using Lubuntu, it was natural for me to compare the desktop look and feel of Sparky Linux, and I was happy with the Desktop look and feel of Sparky.

 ## Positives